DIY St. Patrick's Day Shadow Box

 - Paper Creasing Tool (optional)

 This is the little shadow box I started with.
-It stands on it's own or comes with a sawtooth hanger to hang it, the lid has a little magnet to keep it securely closed.
+It stands on its own or comes with a sawtooth hanger to hang it, and the lid has a little magnet to keep it securely closed.

 Honestly, I have had this for so long I don't know where I bought it or if they even make them like this anymore.

-Then print the word "Lucky" in a font you like and the correct size to fit the glass of your shadow box and tape it to the inside of the glass.
+To paint it on the glass, print the word "Lucky" in a font you like and in the correct size to fit the glass of your shadow box and tape it to the inside of the glass.

 I don't have a clover paper punch so I improvised just like I did with the Upcycled Tin Can St. Patrick's Day Hat.
-I made a pattern for a clover with my heart punch and cut out 12 clovers.
+I used that method to make a pattern and cut out 12 clover shapes.

 I chose to trace the pattern onto the paper and cut them out rather than glue the hearts together like I did before.
-I thought it would keep them from getting hooked on each other.
+I thought it would keep them from getting hooked on each other inside the shadow box.

 I used my paper creasing tool to get a little more 3D look so they have a little more dimension in the box.
 (You can use the side of a ruler and bend the clover that way too).